guptavikash46/Applicant-frontend/README.md

 ## Important information:

-1. Run `npm install` which will download all the necessary packages required for the project to build.
+1. Run `npm install` before running the project as it will download all the necessary packages required for the project to build.
 2. Now run `ng serve` to run this project.
-Navigate to `http://localhost:4200/` when the project has successfully run.
+Navigate to `http://localhost:4200` when the project has successfully run.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding